U.S. House lawmakers pass bipartisan child welfare legislation

 Key Takeaways

-On September 18, the U.S. House of Representatives passed the Protecting America's Children by Strengthening Families Act (H.R.
+On September 18, the U.S. House of Representatives passed the Supporting America's Children and Families Act (H.R.
 9076), a comprehensive package reauthorizing and updating Title IV-B of the Social Security Act (Title IV-B).
 The bipartisan legislation makes modest improvements to Title IV-B programs, including new resources for child welfare workforce recruitment and retention and additional flexibility to serve families experiencing poverty.
 Counties support H.R.
 9076, which will support our ability to provide flexible services to children, youth and families at-risk for or currently involved with the child welfare system.

 • Understanding Title IV-B: Title IV-B is comprised of formula grants to states that provide flexible funding to enhance the wellbeing of children and families through prevention services, child protection, family preservation, child welfare workforce training, reunification services and adoption promotion and support.
 Without Congressional action, Title IV-B is slated to expire on Dec.
 31, 2024.